HammadFahimS/Deep-Learning-Specialization/Neural Networks and Deep Learning/week4/README.md

 ## Overview

-This repository contains the implementation of the first coding assignment for Week 4 of the *Neural Networks and Deep Learning* course by *Deeplearning.AI*.
+This repository contains the implementation of the coding assignments for Week 4 of the *Neural Networks and Deep Learning* course by *Deeplearning.AI*.
 The assignment focuses on building a deep neural network from scratch, step by step, to gain a deeper understanding of the foundational concepts of neural network architectures.

 ## Objectives